 Robert Smithson in Europe at Josef Albers Museum Quadrat Bottrop, Germany

-Robert Smithson in Europe is currently on show at the Josef Albers Museum Quadrat Bottrop in Germany, on view through February 22, 2026.
+Robert Smithson in Europe is on view at the Josef Albers Museum Quadrat Bottrop through February 22, 2026.

-Robert Smithson in Europe is developed in close cooperation with the Foundation and curated by Markus Karstieß, artist and professor at Koblenz University of Applied Sciences, Dr. Eva Schmidt, art historian and former director of the Museum für Gegenwartskunst Siegen, and Monja Droßmann, curator of the Josef Albers Museum.
-Karstieß and Schmidt developed research towards this project during their 2021 Research Fellowship at the Foundation.
+Robert Smithson in Europe is developed in close collaboration with the Holt/Smithson Foundation and is curated by Markus Karstieß, artist and professor at Koblenz University of Applied Sciences, Dr. Eva Schmidt, art historian and former director of the Museum für Gegenwartskunst Siegen, and Monja Droßmann, curator of the Josef Albers Museum.
+Research for the exhibition was initiated by Karstieß and Schmidt during their 2021 Research Fellowship at the Foundation.

 Robert Smithson constructing Mirror Displacement on a Compost Heap (1969)